YYLinn/2nd-order-solution-ML-Fairness-/README.md

 Out of the ten packages, AI Fairness 360 outperforms the rest in terms of bias mitigation, usability, and generalizability.

 **AIFairness 360**

 AI Fairness 360(AIF 360) is an open-source library designed to help researchers detect, evaluate, and mitigate biases in machine learning algorithms.
 Depending on how they reduce bias, it offers a comprehensive suite of algorithms categorized as preprocessing, in-processing, and post-processing.
 Pre-processing techniques are applied before the training process on the dataset and produce fair representations which can be subsequently used by the machine learning model.
 In-processing is a bias mitigation algorithm applied to a model during its training.
 Post-processors are algorithms that edit the model outputs/predictions to maximize an objective function and prioritize fairness.
 We have employed the following algorithms to evaluate and mitigate bias across the groups.
 1. [Disparate Impact Remover](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.preprocessing.DisparateImpactRemover.html): Disparate Impact Remover is a preprocessing tool that modifies feature values to increase fairness across groups.
 This technique works by adjusting data points to reduce bias while maintaining the relative data ordering within each group.
 Essentially, it seeks to obscure any strong indicators that might reveal group affiliation without disrupting the inherent structure of the data.
-2. [Learning Fair Representations](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.preprocessing.LFR.html): LFR addresses group and individual fairness by finding latent representations that encode data and obfuscate information about protected attributes.
+2. [Learning Fair Representations](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.preprocessing.LFR.html): LFR addresses the group and individual fairness by finding latent representations that encode data and obfuscate information about protected attributes.
 It works by identifying protected attributes and encoding them thereby creating a new set of features, removing any association between the attributes and the output variable.
 3. [Reweighing](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.preprocessing.Reweighing.html): Reweighing is a technique that assigns differentiated weights to the training instances based on their group categories to promote fairness prior to the classification process.
 This approach doesn't alter any actual feature or label values but adjusts the significance of each sample during model training.
 Higher weights are assigned to instances that are underrepresented and lower weights are assigned to instances that are overrepresented.
 4. [Calibrated equalized odds postprocessing](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.postprocessing.CalibratedEqOddsPostprocessing.html#): This method specifically focuses on the principle of equalized odds.
 This technique operates on the output scores of an already trained classifier and adjusts the final decision labels to achieve fairness.
 The idea is to optimize the model's output probabilities to ensure that the odds of a positive classification are balanced across different groups for individuals with the same true outcome.
 5. [Reject option classification](https://aif360.readthedocs.io/en/stable/modules/generated/aif360.algorithms.postprocessing.RejectOptionClassification.html): This method works by identifying a 'confidence band' around the decision boundary of the model.
 Within this band, the algorithm preferentially alters outcomes to benefit the unprivileged groups and assigns unfavorable outcomes to the privileged groups.
 The rationale is to correct potential biases that might have influenced the model's training, particularly in those cases where the model is most uncertain about its decisions.